 3. Planning and Next Steps

-• Does your plan allow for equity for all students?
+- Does your plan allow for equity for all students?

-• Can you measure your results over time?
+- Can you measure your results over time?

-• Are you working to change and shift what you’ve always done in the absence of growth?
+- Are you working to change and shift what you’ve always done in the absence of growth?

 Having a plan for the sake of having a plan doesn’t do anyone any good if it’s not achieving your anticipated goals.
 Now more than ever, educators should feel empowered to make decisions which prove beneficial to encourage differentiation and independent student learning.

 Launch a process for strategically identifying needs and aligning the professional development according to the gaps identified within the curriculum and instruction.
-This will leverage data and lead to “ah-ha’s” regarding why students are struggling to make academic progress and why student proficiency rates remain static.
+This will leverage data and lead to “a-ha’s” regarding why students are struggling to make academic progress and why student proficiency rates remain static.

-This is my 28th year in education, but I have learned more about the resilience of schools, students, teachers, and families over the past year.
 At the heart of education is a fundamental desire to discover—to engage and be engaged.
 Schools and teachers provide a respite for children.
 Children fulfill the life’s mission of the teacher who became an educator to share and inspire.
 And families depend on all of us to stimulate, motivate, and encourage their children to dream.